simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 commodity 1,000.0000 AAAA
 ```

 or on multiple lines, using the "format" subdirective.
-In this case
+(In this case
-the commodity symbol appears twice and should be the same in both places:
+the commodity symbol appears twice and should be the same in both places.):

 ```journal
 ; commodity SYMBOL